-The above figure shows that highest number routes have 3 to 5 bus distribution whereas lowest numbers of routes have 6 to 8 bus distribution.
-The figure also shows the total number of bus seat per route; as it is shown most routes have low total bus seat and few routes have high number of total bus seat.
+The above figure shows that highest number routes have 0 to 5 bus distributions whereas lowest numbers of routes have 6 to 10 bus distribution.
+The figure also shows the total number of bus seat per route; as it is shown 120 routes have 0 to 4000 total bus seat and 4 routes have 4001 to 8000 total bus seats.